aralroca/aralroca.com/posts/teaful.md

 ---
 title: 'Teaful: tiny, easy and powerful React state management'
 created: 11/05/2021
-description: 'Teaful is a new npm package where you can manage with less than 1kb your stores without the need of boilerplate: reducers, actions, selectors, connect, etc. And without unnecessary rerenders!
-It subscribes only to the changes of the properties you use.'
+description: 'Teaful is a new npm package where you can manage your stores with less than 1kb without the need of boilerplate: reducers, actions, selectors, connect, etc. And without unnecessary rerenders!
+It subscribes only to the changes of the used properties.'
 tags: react, javascript, redux
 series: 'React state management'
 cover_image: /images/cover-images/23_cover_image.jpg